MIB2C.CONF(5) - man - phpman

 The mib2c.conf script language is a MIB-particular language designed to easily process MIB

-can produce anything (not just C code).
-Look in the Net-SNMP "local" directory for a
+produce anything (not just C code).
+Look in the Net-SNMP "local" directory for a bunch of

 COMMANDS

-the front and back of the line is generally supposed to be a mib2c specific command.
+front and back of the line is generally supposed to be a mib2c specific command.
+These are

 @open FILE@